People

 Hasselt University

-We share an interest in homogenisation techniques and implementation of two-scale models with the Computational Mathematics group at Hasselt University.
-In cooperation with researchers at Hasselt University, we have studied upscaling of two-phase flow models in thin strips, addressing the effect of surface tension between the fluids and dynamic contact angles at the solid wall.
-Together we have also developed a two-scale iterative scheme with adaptive updating of the effective properties.
-These concepts we wish to develop further and also apply them to evaporation processes.
+We share an interest in homogenisation techniques with Prof. Iuliu Sorin Pop from the Computational Mathematics group at Hasselt University.
+Together we have studied upscaling of two-phase flow models, in particular we have addressed the effect of surface tension between the fluids and dynamic contact angles at the solid wall.
+We have also developed a two-scale adaptive scheme for reactive transport.

 Eindhoven University of Technology